sato3238/pot-sdk-doc/How_to_Upgrade_plugin.md

 ![01-plugin-version-STU](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/11-upgrade-plugin/01-plugin-version-STU.png)

 Once you update your plugin you can see the versions at STU like above image.
 You can upgrade target version and `test run` the bot.

+# How to delete (EOL) your plugin

+ARGOS Low-code platform has a mechanism to collect usage data of all plugins.
+When your plugin (or a certain version of your plugin) has no usage record in the last 180 days, you can delete your plugin by following the procedure below.

+1. Send a request for removal email to plugin_management@argos-labs.com
+2. Receive usage stats and approval/disapproval for deletion
+3. If approved, confirm removal by another email.
+4. Your plugin (or a certain version(s) of the pluign) will be removed from service.